danielsaidi/Sheeeeeeeeet/README.md

 let delegate = menu.addAsContextMenu(to: view, action: ...)
 ```

-You can find more information in [this context menu guide](Context-Menus).
+You can find more information in [this context menu guide][Context-Menus].

 ### Present the menu as an alert controller